-- Noise from games and sports being played including practice sessions - Noise from vehicles visiting the site including engine noise and car doors opening/closing - Noise from campers on the site
+- Noise from games and sports being played including practice sessions - Noise from uses such as social activities in the sports and community centre and club rooms and facilities - Noise from vehicles visiting the site including engine noise and car doors opening/closing

 The noise generated from the activities on the site will be of a type and level that commonly occurs and is generally acceptable within the rural environment.
 Effects of noise on the site can be mitigated by restricting activities between certain hours and ensuring noise levels do not exceed typical rural standards.
+The Resource Consent (RC 165596) for the Community Centre limits the hours of operation to 7am to 10pm, although special events may operate until midnight.
+The Resource Consent also sets out specific noise limits to mitigate adverse effects on adjoining neighbours.
+It is noted that the areas where noise is likely to be generated on the site are over 200 metres from any residential properties.

-Mitigation will occur via the proposed conditions for noise that apply to rural recreation reserves.
+Mitigation will also occur via the proposed conditions for noise that specifically apply to this designation.